neuralarchitects/ZKP-Blockchain-Explorer/README.md

 PORT=4000
 ```
 ## C.3.
 Build and Execute
 To automate the setup and build processes for both the backend and frontend applications, run the `initial_setup.sh` script located in the root directory of the project.
 This script will handle building both the backend and frontend applications and configuring PM2 services automatically.
+If you are installinng the exlorer on an EC2 AWS instance, use the following command.
    ```
    cd /home/zkp-explorer/
-   sudo chmod +x initial_setup.sh sudo ./initial_setup.sh
+   sudo chmod +x initial_setup_backfrontend.sh sudo chmod +x initial_setup_python.sh ./initial_setup_backfrontend.sh
+   ./initial_setup_python.sh
    ```
 ## Maintenance: ZKP Explorer Code or Config Change
 - Every time Fidesinnova core development team push a new version of the code on GitHub.